simple-java-mail/smtp-connection-pool/README.md

    1. Support Transport (open) connection reuse over multiple threads
    2. Implement an SMTP connection pool so we have multiple reusable Transport connections (including lazy / eager initialization)
-   3. Take performance to the next level and support clustered SMTP servers, so you can really scale up using multiple SMPT server if your use case requires it.
+   3. Take performance to the next level and support clustered SMTP servers, so you can really scale up SMPT servers if your use-case requires it.

 This library builds on top of [clustered-object-pool](https://github.com/bbottema/clustered-object-pool).